XuJiandong/molecule-toolkit/docs/Improvement_on_Molecule_in_C.md

 What if we need almost every field of the data structure?
 The old molecule API has no good solution: we need to write a lot of code like above to fetch all the fields.

 ### Problem on reader (2)
 If we look into the code of [read_Block](https://github.com/XuJiandong/molecule-toolkit/blob/ceac3b407ec13b689fc92bb212add65c8d432fd6/src/blockchain-builder.c#L370-L386), we find that mol_seg_t is everywhere: that's the problem.
 We can't use type system of C compilers to check whether we use the API correctly.
-The type system can help programmer to possibilities for bugs, checking that the code is written in a consistent way, giving hint while coding, etc.
+The type system can help programmer to reduce possibilities for bugs, checking that the code is written in a consistent way, giving hint while coding, etc.

 In order to solve this problem, we will try to introduce known types in [Extra support for known types](#extra-support-for-known-types).
 Also, we will try to add more type systems to replace "mol_seg_t", see [Add type system to API](#add-type-system-to-API).